 uThukela district municipality has a capacity to perform the environmental management in form of an intern with an assistance from Assistant Directors deployed to municipalities (National Department of Environmental Affairs) & also receive support from Assistant Managers-Municipal Support (Provincial Agriculture, Environmental Affairs &, Rural Development).
-The municipality has appointed a designated waste management officer & air quality management officer as to comply with the requirements of the Waste Act & Air Quality Act.
+The municipality has appointed a designated waste management officer as to comply with the requirements of the Waste Act & Air Quality Act.

 The role of the waste management officer is to coordinate & account on matters pertained to waste management whilst air quality management accounts on air quality management matters.
+In the 2021/2022 financial year, uThukela district municipality is planning to appoint an air quality officer.